The Dangers of Nonrecourse Stock Loans

-A nonrecourse, transfer-of-title securities-based stock loan means exactly what it says: You, the title holder (owner) of your stocks or other securities are required to transfer ownership of your securities to a third party before you receive your loan proceeds.
+A nonrecourse, transfer-of-title securities-based stock loan means exactly what it says: You, the titleholder (owner) of your stocks or other securities are required to transfer ownership of your securities to a third party before you receive your loan proceeds.
 The loan is “nonrecourse” so that you may, in theory, simply walk away from your loan repayment obligations and owe nothing more if you default.
 Sounds good no doubt.
 But in fact, it’s too good.
-And it is: A nonrecourse, transfer-of-title securities loan structure requires that the securities’ title be transferred to the lender in advance because in virtually every case they must sell some or all of the securities in order to obtain the cash needed to fund your loan.
+And it is: A nonrecourse, transfer-of-title securities loan structure requires that the securities’ title be transferred to the lender in advance because, in virtually every case, they must sell some or all of the securities in order to obtain the cash needed to fund your loan.
 They do so because they have insufficient independent sources of funding of their own.
-Without selling your shares the minute they arrive, the could not stay in business.
+Without selling your shares the minute they arrive, they could not stay in business.

 History and Background